mets/METS-primer/METS from the Schema Perspective.md

 [Image]

-# Chapter 3: From the schema perspective
+# METS From the schema perspective

 This chapter will discuss and expand on upon the schema and as such will present sections, elements and attributes in the same order as they